• Skip to primary navigation

 • Help

-Electricity in any environment can be dangerous but bathrooms are especially dangerous because of the water (hence the need to electrical safe zones in a bathroom).
+Electricity in any environment can be dangerous but bathrooms are especially dangerous due to the presence of water (hence the need for electrical safe zones in a bathroom).
 As such only competent persons (ie, trained and qualified electricians) should work with electricity in bathrooms.

 Look here if you need to find a reliable electrician near you.

-That said, even as a DIY enthusiast it is important to understand the bathroom zones (electrical safety zones in a bathroom) so that you will know what types of electrical devices can and cannot be used when you are planning and laying out your bathroom.
+That said, even as a DIY enthusiast it is important to understand the safety zones in bathrooms (electrical safety zones in a bathroom) so that you will know what types of electrical devices can and cannot be used when you are planning and laying out your bathroom.

-Also from a safety perspective you can immediately see if there is anything dangerous in a bathroom, should a device not be in the correct zone.
+Also from a safety perspective you can immediately see if there are any items currently in your bathroom that shouldn’t be there or are currently in teh wrong zone.

 Electrical Zones in Bathrooms in the UK